 Switch the word “good” for “bad” in the quote and the same point is illustrated.

-And that’s the thing about the Compound Effect- it’s happening right now, today, whether you mean for it to happen or not.
+And that’s the thing about achieving success with Compound Effect- it’s happening right now, today, whether you mean for it to happen or not.

 You’re either getting better or getting worse, a little bit every day.